ALL ABOUT BATS

 Most bats favourite food is moths, which makes them great allies for the farmers in the valley, since many caterpillars are pests on crop plants.
 For example, cutworms are a major grape pest and coddling moths are a huge problem for apple orchardists, and bats eat the adults of both!

 Bats and disease

 Many people associate bats with rabies, and they can carry the disease, but it is quite rare.
-Of the bats that are sent to the Centre for Disease Control, that are suspected of being rabid, only about 6% carry the disease.
 Less than 0.5% of bats are thought to have rabies.
 Rabies is transmitted through bites.
 To protect yourself it is a good idea to never handle bats and to make sure pets are up to date on their rabies vaccinations.

 Bats and White Nose Syndrome

 Bats across North America are being gravely threatened not just by human activities but by a new disease called White Nose Syndrome.
 (WNS).
 This fungal infection from Europe causes bats to wake up during their winter hibernation and groom the spores off their fur.
 The repeated awakenings uses up their winter fat stores too quickly and most bats who catch it will slowly starve to death before the spring.
 WNS has not yet reached Western North America but in the East, the disease has caused 70-100% mortality in most colonies it infects.
 WNS cannot be caught by humans, but we are almost certainly the ones who brought it over to our bats in the first place.